manishoo/ovo/README.md

 This aliasing technique is implemented primarily in the buildconfig.js file.
 Refer to the ```getModuleAliases``` function, which computes the aliases array.
 These aliases are then applied at build time by either the ```apply-aliases``` gulp step in the case of native builds or through a webpack plugin (see the "aliases" section of webpack.config.ts) for web builds.

 To incorporate this techinque into your project, copy the relevant sections of buildconfig.js, gulpfile.js, and webpack.config.ts.

-## Local Web Server
-The other ReactXP samples allow you to run the resulting web app by simply opening the ```index.html``` file in your browser.
-This sample shows a more advanced technique that uses a simple local web server running in node.
-This web server is not intended for development only, not for production hosting.

-To configure and run the local web server, refer to the instructions in docs/setup.

-To add this mechanism to your project, copy the nodeserver.js file to the root of your project.

 ## Stores and Auto-subscriptions
 This sample demonstrates the use of [ReSub](https://www.npmjs.com/package/resub), which provides a way for components to auto-subscribe to data stores and automatically get notified when the underlying data changes.
 Unlikely many other mechanisms based on flux (e.g. redux), this technique involves minimal boilerplate code because it leverages features within the TypeScript language to install subscriptions automatically.